Experts in identifying pest species by DNA barcoding

 Not only can we identify pest species, but also their natural enemies, which is a cornerstone of any successful biological control strategy.

-Through our DNA-based service, we provide commercial growers and suppliers with an added quality assurance that certifies the identity of the species sold for biological control programs and bioefficacy assays.
+Through our DNA-based identification service, we provide commercial growers and suppliers with an added quality assurance that certifies the identity of the species sold for biological control programs and bioefficacy assays.

 Our expertise in DNA barcoding covers most plant pests and pathogens, including insects, mites, nematodes, fungi, and bacteria (click here for a complete list of species).
 If your target species is not in the list, please, do not hesitate to contact us and let us know what your specific testing requirements are.